Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 Download the ARpoise AR app from the http://arpoise.com/, which has links to both iOS and Android stores.

-Notice the links to the brief list of ARpiose projects below - we will use them for learned to use the ARpoise app.
+Notice the links to the brief list of ARpiose projects on that page - we will use them to learn how to use the ARpoise app.

 .
 ### Viewing the default AR layer in the ARpoise app